SSais/SSais/README.md

 I have worked in the biotech industry for a few years, but always had a passion for tech!
 I had my first taste when I created a BioPython program to support my research.
-Since then my desire to enter the tech firld has followed me thoughout the years.
+Since then my desire to enter the tech field has followed me thoughout the years.

 In the summer of 2024, I decided to stop letting fear rule my life.
 I quit my job and soon enrolled in the Full Stack Development bootcamp at the School of Code, and have not looked back!
 I'm dedicated to building my skills as a software developer, I bring a unique combination of analytical problem solving, eagernesss to learn, a posititve attitude and a hunger to learn and create!

 - 🌍  Based in London, UK
 - 🌱 Currently learning python and advancing my SQL & database knowledge
-- 🔭 Working on: **Writing a beginners guide on self hosting**
+- 🔭 Working on writing a beginners guide on self hosting

 [comment]: <> (- 📫 How to reach me: **[your email address or other contact information]**)